 - Avoid Peak Seasons & Holidays: Want to bust your budget quick and pay top dollar for a plane ticket?
 Try travelling during these times.
 Airlines hike up prices during seasons like Thanksgiving and Christmas because everyone is travelling.
 If you MUST travel, the cheap plane tickets can usually be found by flying on the actual holiday; prices tend to drop significantly.
 Also, if you’re heading to a destination, the first thing to do is check the season, if it’s ‘tourist season’ or busy season, don’t bother.
 You would have a much better time during the off-season because prices for everything will be significantly less and you won’t have to fight the crowds either.

 - Best Time To Buy Plane Ticket: The absolute last thing that you want to do is to buy a ticket days before your vacation.
 It’s vacation suicide.
 I usually begin my search months in advance and I set notifications on apps like Hopper to give me a good idea of when prices will drop or optimal buying time.
 According to a study by CheapAir, where they analyzed 1.3 billion flights (that’s a lot!) the “prime booking window” for U.S flights is 3 weeks – 3 ½ – months before your trip, this is the period where flights will be at their cheapest with day 54 being THE day you should buy.
 Flights also go up significantly within the 14-day mark.
 For international flights, it’s a different ball game, “Central and South America show the best time to buy at 70 days out from travel dates, Canada and Mexico 75 days out being the optimal time to purchase airfare to either of our closest neighbors, on average.
 The best fares to Europe can be found at 4 months out (120 days), and Asian destinations come in at 160 days from travel dates.
-From here, there’s a jump to 215 days for the Middle East and Africa and then a bump to nearly one year to secure the best fares for the Caribbean (320 days) and Australasia/South Pacific (320 days).
+From here, there’s a jump to 215 days for the Middle East and Africa and then a bump to nearly one year to secure the best fares for the Caribbean (320 days) and Australasia/South Pacific (320 days) If you know where you want to visit, check out airlines related to that country, for example, Kenya Airways.
+This means you can narrow down your search results and airlines which you want to travel with.
 My suggestion is to always sign up for fare watches on websites like AirfareWatchDog, Fare Compare and Scott’s Cheap Flights or the dozens of others out there.
 You can get lots of glitch fares and hacks which will make it so much easier.

 - Search ALL Airports: This is a trick I actually learned from my boyfriend.
 When I would search for flights I would search specific airports, for instance, if I was flying into New York I automatically search JFK, instead of ALL Airports.
 The difference is sometimes mindblowing.
 It may pay off to fly just a TAD further for a cheaper rate, then UBER or hop on a train to your accommodations.